Last updated on March 22nd, 2023 at 04:53 pm

 If the humidity is as under control as you can get it in your home, but the levels are still too high in your beardie’s tank, you may want to take some extra steps.

 Start by increasing ventilation.
 Make sure the entire top of the enclosure is covered in mesh/screen and open to the air.
 Block as little of it as you can.
-Also, make sure there is an airflow vent somewhere towards the bottom of the tank.
+Also, make sure there is an airflow vent somewhere toward the bottom of the tank.

 As we mentioned before, that may mean you can’t use that old fish tank you were planning on.
 Those aren’t suited for good ventilation.